mrjoelkemp/khan-infection/Readme.md

 * A coach can be a student of another coach
 * A coach cannot coach themself. i.e., a student cannot be coached by themself
 * A student can be coached by multiple coaches
+* The host must be a coach or a student of another coach

 #### Usage

+* via `khan-infection` if used as a private npm module
+* via `window.KhanInfection` if using the distributable in `dist/khan-infection.js`

 ```js
 import {totalInfection, limitedInfection, User} from 'khan-infection';